This is the final part of our ‘Holiday Tips’ series which I have updated and re-run this week in preparation for the Summer season.

-If you are spending your own money on car hire, you shouldn’t be blinded by the miles opportunities.
-There are plenty of low-cost consolidators like easyCar or Holiday Autos who are used by the big car hire groups to shift their spare capacity without having to publicly lower their prices.
+If you are spending your own money on car hire, you shouldn’t be blinded by the Avios or miles opportunities.
+There are plenty of low-cost consolidators like easyCar or Holiday Autos who are used by the big car rental groups to shift their spare capacity without having to publicly lower their prices.

 However, if location is important (eg you want a supplier who is definitely in your airport rather than a long shuttle bus away) then you need to book direct.
 Direct booking also lets you book flexible rates, makes it easier to guarantees extras like baby seats and may even be cheaper, especially when factoring in the value of the miles.

 Avis is the official partner of BAEC, and even has its own website at avisba.com.
 The rate is 3 Avios per £1 spent, with a minimum of 500.
 If you rent for three days, the minimum goes up to 700 Avios.